w3c/wg-effectiveness/README.md

 ## Outcomes
 The group has agreed to work on the current outcomes.

+### Process Changes
+Some discussion within this task force has suggested process changes.
+These decisions cannot be made by the group, but the group can work towards promoting these and aiding the wide discussion.
+These possible changes are:

+* Ensuring the process adheres to the "Shipping as a Feature" model (see #12)
+* Tests should be required in the process
+* A testing section should be built into specs, showing testing has completed (also a process change)

 ### Common Standards Issues Document
-Continued development of the [Common Standards Issues](https://github.com/w3c/wg-effectiveness/blob/master/CSI.md) document.
+* Continued development of the [Common Standards Issues](https://github.com/w3c/wg-effectiveness/blob/master/CSI.md) document. * Introduction of a Triage Process for when things do go wrong.

 __Owner: Natasha__